ddsjoberg/ghe.utils/README.md

 #### Other Options

-The {ghentr} project seeks to solve similar issues working with a GitHuB Enterprise instance, and offers another approach.
+The {ghentr} project seeks to solve similar issues working with a GitHub Enterprise instance, and offers another approach.
 Details at [https://ijlyttle.github.io/ghentr/](https://ijlyttle.github.io/ghentr/).